advay168/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code
-Self written solutions to advent of code 2021 in python and haskell
+Self written solutions to advent of code in python and haskell for years 2021 and 2022
 Link:
 https://adventofcode.com/